 Your massage table is the most important investment in your career.
-Conscious care while looking after your table is paramount to a successful career as a Wellness Therapist.
+Conscious care while looking after your table is paramount to a successful career as a wellness therapist.

-Before reading on, we remind you to follow the specific instructions your massage table manufacturer publishes.
+Best practice is to follow the specific instructions your massage table manufacturer publishes.
 Not following these instructions can, and often does, void your warranty.

 How to Care for Your Massage Table